Welcome to Launch, the yearly Mines on-campus preview for incoming students.

 ∗ CTLM (Center for Technology and Learning Media): A building located at 1650 Arapahoe St, next to Marquez Hall, in the southeast corner of the Mines campus.

-∗ MSC (Mines Service Center, formerly TSC (Technology Support Center)): A physical Helpdesk.
+∗ MSC (Mines Service Center): A physical Helpdesk.
 Find us in the east wing of the CTLM (room CT156), just around the corner from Einstein Bros Bagels.
 The MSC offers hands-on computer support from student consultant employees.
 MSC hours are generally Mon-Thu: 7am – 11:45 pm, Fri: 7am – 5:45 pm, Sat: 9 am – 5:45 pm, Sun: 9am – 11:45 pm.
 Note that the MSC operates on first-come, first-served basis.
 You should be present while we’re supporting you and your IT-related issue.
 For account support, please bring your BlasterCard or other government issued form of ID.

 ∗ The Computer Commons: Hang out in our full-featured computer lab.
 General-access computers in CT156 are loaded with most software you’ll need for classes, printing, scanning and more.
 The Computer Commons is open most days 24 hours.
 (After regular business hours, it is unattended.)
 Come log in.

 The following software (and more) is free to current Mines students:

 - LabVIEW (Win, Mac)